 UNIVERSITY OF WISCONSIN River Falls

 As technology continues to expand into every field and industry, from environment to education to politics, the market for skilled hands-on technicians grows increasingly competitive.
-The Bachelor of Science in Applied Computing was designed to produce graduates who can perform programming, software engineering, graphic applications, networking, and operating systems management in a variety of environments, while at the same time promoting power skills such as business communications, ethics, and project management.
+The online Bachelor of Science in Applied Computing degree was designed to produce graduates who can perform programming, software engineering, graphic applications, networking, and operating systems management in a variety of environments, while at the same time promoting power skills such as business communications, ethics, and project management.

 All courses are provided online.
 There are no campus visits or face-to-face meeting requirements.

 You can start your program at anytime and take classes as a full-time or part-time student.

 A personal consultation will determine how your previous college credits may be applied to your degree.